SigNoz/signoz.io/comparisons/2024-02-19-dynatrace-vs-newrelic.md

 ### Dynatrace

-Dynatrace supports a wide range of data sources, encompassing a total of 575 different integrations for data integration purposes.
-It provides data source options for automations, infrastructure observability, and more.
+Dynatrace supports a wide range of data sources, encompassing a total of 575 different options for automation, infrastructure observability, and more.
 It also allows you to build your own custom app.
 An app in Dynatrace refers to a tailored view or interface within the Dynatrace platform that is specifically optimized for a particular use case or set of needs.
 This could be focused on monitoring a particular aspect of an application's performance, security, or business analytics.

 <figure data-zoomable align='center'>
     <img className="box-shadowed-image" src="/img/blog/2024/02/dynatrace-vs-newrelic-dynatrace-data-integration.webp" alt="Data integration in Dynatrace"/>